The kitchen can be a dangerous place for children. By taking a few simple precautions, you can protect your child from injury.

 When your baby starts to crawl, you must be even more vigilant.
 It’s best not to use a tablecloth because your baby could pull on it, bringing everything crashing down on herself.
 Pot handles should be turned toward the centre of the table, buffet, or counter.
 Don’t leave utensils lying about.

 The risk of getting burned is also highest in the kitchen.
 Turn pot and pan handles inward on the stove.
 When you are frying food, keep your child away so she doesn’t get splattered with grease or oil.
 Also keep her away from the oven when it is on so she can’t touch it.
 Use the back burners whenever possible.
-See the Preventing burns for additional safety tips.
+See the Preventing burns section for additional safety tips.